1. Search queries are not case-sensitive.

 To improve search results, include the specific page reference (such as a Talmud page) or code section (such as in Shulchan Aruch or Mishneh Torah), in the search query and/or try searching the page or section reference without the title.

 3. The compiler transcribed most excerpts from the original source by dictating into voice recognition software.
 While all results were proof-read, mistakes inevitably remain.
-If a word or phrase appears incorrect, consider similar-sounding words which the dictation software may have substituted.
-In any case, please report all suspected transcription and other errors and questions to email@example.com and to firstname.lastname@example.org for checking and correction!
+If a word or phrase appears incorrect, consider similar-sounding words which the transcriber may have mispronounced or the dictation software may have substituted.
+In any case, please use the Contact page to report all suspected transcription and other errors and question.

 4. In most cases, the author’s discussion of a topic extends well beyond the excerpted text.
 Accordingly, especially if the issue addressed in the excerpt is clearly amenable to exceptions and refinement, it is suggested that the source be purchased or borrowed from a library for access to its likely fuller discussion.
 Many sources are available inexpensively from a book reseller's website, including Amazon, Abebooks, or Bookfinder.
 Many of the source books, or extensive portions thereof, are also accessible at https://books.google.com.